-This device complies with Industry Canada license-exempt RSS standard(s).
-Operation is subject to the following two conditions: (1) this device may not cause interference, and (2) this device must accept any interference, including interference that may cause undesired operation of the device.
+This device complies with Innovation, Science and Economic Development Canada's licence-exempt RSSs.
+Operation is subject to the following two conditions:

+- (1) This device may not cause interference; and - (2) This device must accept any interference, including interference that may cause undesired operation of the device.